-The Connecticut Avenue Securities, Series 2018-C03 Notes are complex financial instruments and may not be suitable investments for you.
-You should consider carefully the risk factors described beginning on page 26 of this Prospectus, on page 33 of our Annual Report on Form 10-K for the year ended December 31, 2017.
+The Connecticut Avenue Securities, Series 2018-C05 Notes are complex financial instruments and may not be suitable investments for you.
+You should consider carefully the risk factors described beginning on page 26 of this Prospectus, on page 33 of our Annual Report on Form 10-K for the year ended December 31, 2017 and on page 97 of our Quarterly Report on Form 10-Q for the period ended March 31, 2018.
 You should not purchase Notes unless you understand and are able to bear these and any other applicable risks.
 You should purchase Notes only if you understand the information contained in this Prospectus and the documents that we incorporate by reference in this Prospectus.